UX Research | Accessibility

 Phase 2: Hybrid observations

-Two researchers met the participants at their homes, in their natural working environment, while the others joined remotely through a simulated Zoom meeting.
+Two researchers met the participants in their natural working environment, while the others joined remotely.

 You have to have the right window inside Zoom in focus so that shortcut commands work, otherwise, they don't do anything – trying to get those windows in focus is very challenging.